 Provides work experience in the student's field of study.
-Students spend a minimum of 45 hours working (either paid or volunteer) in a business that utilizes the skills developed in the first semester courses and in student's chosen major.
-Actual work experience in a business setting helps students evaluate their career choice.
+Students spend a minimum of 120 hours working (either paid or volunteer) in a business that utilizes the skills developed in the first semester courses and those being developed in the second semester courses in student's chosen major.
+Actual work experience in a business setting helps students to prepare for employment.
+Students must have previously completed or be enrolled in ALL program courses.
+Internship will begin by appointment after the tenth week of the semester.
+To be taken the last semester before graduation.
+(Recommended concurrent enrollment in BAS 196)